 This example shows a 1-Wire solution in a TO92 package that is crimped or soldered to connector pins and then embedded in the connector backshell.

 In another typical example, a consumable must add an electronic ID, authentication, calibration, or other parameter without changing the existing electronics.
-In this case either Maxim's 1-Wire Contact (SFN) package or custom IC and printed circuit board (PCB) modules, which are available from the factory, are attached to the consumable.
+In this case either Analog's 1-Wire Contact (SFN) package or custom IC and printed circuit board (PCB) modules, which are available from the factory, are attached to the consumable.
 This 1-Wire approach enables electromechanical contact to an instrument interface.

 Calibration is often required for nonelectrical medical consumable materials.
 Here a 1-Wire module is customized for the application.